spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 you must ensure that the underlying database instance includes enough connections capacity so that the batch-jobs, Task, and SCDF can concurrently connect to the same database instance without running into connection limits.
-This usually means you can't use any free plans.
+This usually means you cannot use any of the free plans.

 <!--END_TIP-->